dotnet/AspNetCore.Docs/aspnetcore/migration/inc/abtesting.md

     }
     ```

 4. Implement a custom selector.
-As an example, this will define a check for the presence of a query parameter (`IgnoreLocal`) that will turn off the local endpoint and use the Yarp endpoint instead.
+As an example, this defines a check for the presence of a query parameter (`IgnoreLocal`) that turns off the local endpoint and uses the YARP endpoint instead.

     ```CSharp
     public class QueryConditionalSelector : IConditionalEndpointSelector